fiftymileradius/dealsup/README.md

 Definitions
 Service
-Service means the website and all Overpass mobile applications operated by Overpass Ltd
+Service means the website and all Overpass mobile applications operated by DealsUp

 Personal Data
 Personal Data means data about a living individual who can be identified from those data (or from those and other information either in our possession or likely to come into our possession).